387 What the Work of Conquest Will Achieve

 2 The result to be achieved from conquering work is primarily for man’s flesh to stop rebelling, that is, for man’s mind to gain a new understanding of God, his heart to thoroughly obey God, and for him to resolve to be for God.
 How man’s temperament or flesh changes does not determine whether he has been conquered.
 Rather, it is when man’s thinking, man’s consciousness, and man’s sense change—that is, when your whole mental attitude changes—that you have been conquered by God.
 When you have resolved to obey and have adopted a new mentality, when you no longer bring any of your own notions or intentions to God’s words and work, and when your brain can think normally, that is, when you can exert yourself for God with all your heart—this kind of person is someone who is fully conquered.

-Adapted from “The Inside Truth of the Conquering Work”
+Adapted from “The Inside Truth of the Work of Conquest”

 in The Word Appears in the Flesh